 When scanning all files on a computer, bear in mind:

 Malicious behavior has to be enabled for HIPs protection and is the parent option to suspicious behavior.
 Disabling malicious behavior switches HIPs off completely.
-We recommend you keep this option checked.
+Sophos recommends keeping this option checked.

 Buffer overflow attacks can be a risk.
 However, as with suspicious behavior, if you recognize the file/ process that is running, then you can authorize the item.

 Sophos Live Protection improves detection of new malware without the risk of unwanted detections.
 This is achieved by doing an instant lookup against the very latest known malware.
 When new malware is identified, Sophos can send out updates within seconds.
-In order to get this high level of protection, you should retain the default setting of 'Enabled'.
+To get this high level of protection, you should retain the default setting of Enabled.